Eve Torres

-Eve Torres Gracie (born Eve Marie Torres on August 21, 1984) is an American actress, dancer, model, martial arts instructor, and former professional wrestler.
-She is currently signed with WWE, as an ambassador.
-She was the first ever three-time WWE Divas Champion.
+Eve Torres Gracie (born Eve Marie Torres on August 21, 1984) is an American actress, dancer, model, martial arts instructor and former professional wrestler.
+She is signed to WWE, as an ambassador.

 Torres began her career as a model and dancer.
 She danced for The Southern California Summer Pro League and went on to become a member of the National Basketball Association's Los Angeles Clippers Spirit Dance Team for the 2006–2007 season.
 She also appeared on several television shows, including Show Me The Money, Sunset Tan, and Deal or No Deal.

 In 2007, she won the 2007 Diva Search, earning a contract with WWE.
 Torres first appeared on WWE programming as a backstage interviewer in 2008 and became a full-time wrestler in 2009.
 She won the WWE Divas Championship in April 2010.
-She held the championship on a further two occasions, becoming the first person to win it three times.
+She held the championship on two further occasions, becoming the first person to win it three times.
 Following her retirement from professional wrestling in 2013, Torres focused on her role as an instructor for the Gracie Women Empowered self-defense program at the Gracie Jiu-Jitsu Academy in Torrance, California, and continued to act, with roles in Skiptrace and Supergirl.

 Early life

-Torres was born in Boston, Massachusetts, and grew up in Denver, Colorado.
+Eve Marie Torres was born on August 21, 1984 in Boston, Massachusetts, and grew up in Denver, Colorado.
 Her father is Nicaraguan and her mother is of German and Swedish descent.
-She has a younger brother, Phil, who is a Explorer and biologist.
+She has a younger brother, Phil, who is an Explorer and biologist.

 Torres attended the University of Southern California (USC) on a full tuition scholarship.
 During college, she was one of the founding members of the Omega Phi Beta sorority chapter on her campus and held the vice-president position for several years.
 While in Omega Phi Beta, Torres was awarded for Academic Excellence at the Order of Omega Greek Awards.
 She graduated with honors and a grade point average above 3.5 in May 2006, with a degree in Industrial and Systems Engineering.